mkoeppe/sage-coup-2024-10/README.md

 - engage in steps that affirm the principles of a healthy open source community and of good governance;
 - appoint a new CoCC that operates on these well understood principles.

+Meanwhile, my work on Sage continues: I have created a fork https://github.com/passagemath/passagemath, which is dedicated to developing pip-installable packages, a pyodide port for serverless deployment with Javascript, and a native Windows port.

 ## Sage Abuse Committee's weaponized inaction